 Ashford recounts that when asked how their relatives had died, most peasants would respond, and physicians would confirm: “De la anemia-la muerte natural, of anemia-natural death”.[iii]
 His wife, who came from prominent criollo families, explained to him “… that is the anemia of the country.
 They all die of it eventually.”[iv]

 Ashford could hardly believe that a whole “agricultural class” was dying of anemia.[v]
 He was dumbfounded by the upper classes’ lack of interest in treating such a preventable and curable disease.
-After years of trying to persuade the medical establishment to adopt the relative easy cure for pandemic anemia, Ashford was finally able to secure the creation of the Porto Rico Anemia Commission with a budget of 5,000 U.S. dollars in 1904.[vi]
+After years of trying to persuade the medical establishment to adopt the relatively easy cure for pandemic anemia, Ashford was finally able to secure the creation of the Porto Rico Anemia Commission with a budget of 5,000 U.S. dollars in 1904.[vi]

 After initially setting up the anemia camp in Bayamón, Ashley decided to move to Utuado, almost at the center of the island but with roads connecting to the Northwest, so those more in need of treatment could reach him.
 That first campaign treated 5,490 patients.